curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 	- `FileRead(file pointer number)`: Read the next file string line.
 Use `FileEOF()` to know if you can read a next line.
 If it is EOF the function return an empty string (`""`).
 Use Returns the next line or `-1` if it fails. `type(var)` to detect if the result is a number (error) or the read string.
 	- `FileClose(file pointer number)` to close the file.
 	- `FileEOF(file pointer number)`: `1` if it is closed or `0` if not. `-1` if the file is not open or the number is invalid.
+	- `FileWrite(file pointer number, string line)`: add the line to the file.

 # CPU control